gitlabhq/omnibus-gitlab/doc/update.md

 # Prepare GitLab for receiving the backup restore

-# Workaround for a backup restore bug in GitLab 6.6
+# Due to a backup restore bug in GitLab 6.6, it is needed to drop the database
+# _before_ running `gitlab-ctl reconfigure`.
 sudo -u gitlab-psql /opt/gitlab/embedded/bin/dropdb gitlabhq_production

 sudo gitlab-ctl reconfigure